ArmanDuha8/ArmanDuha8.github.io/_pages/about.md

 ![quantum_transport](/images/quantum_transport.png)

 ### Lead-Free Perovskite Solar Cells
-Achieved 31% efficiency in tandem solar cells, offering a sustainable alternative to lead-based designs.
+High-efficiency perovskite tandem solar cell, offering a sustainable alternative to lead-based designs.
 <details>
   In this study, the numerical simulation of a monolithic 2-terminal allperovskite tandem solar cell has been analyzed.
 The electron affinity of the electron and hole transport layers, the cross-section of defects, and the thickness of each component were varied using the SCAPS-1D solar cell simulator to understand their effect on the PCE.
-The simulation of the tandem device was done with the bottom subcell being illuminated with the light filtered by the top subcell, thus ensuring a realistic anal­ ysis.
+The simulation of the tandem device was done with the bottom subcell being illuminated with the light filtered by the top subcell, thus ensuring a realistic anal­ysis.
 Given the current matching condition, our simulation results showed that the JSC of the tandem device is limited by the JSC of the bottom subcell.
 Thinning of the top subcell is necessary to match the current across the device.
-While the JSC of the tandem device is smaller than the currents of the optimized individual subcells, a high VOC of 2.63 V in the tandem device results in a significantly higher PCE of 30.85% compared to that of individual subcells.
-  The optimal thickness of the subcells found was 1.6 μm and 983 nm.
+While the JSC of the tandem device is smaller than the currents of the optimized individual subcells, a high VOC of 2.63 V in the tandem device results in a significantly higher PCE of 30.85% compared to that of individual subcells.   \ The optimal thickness of the subcells found was 1.6 μm and 983 nm.
   The calculated PCE for those thicknesses will be higher than experi­ mental values, given that the calculations consider only the dominant